giuseppe-velocci/coding-game-2025/README.md

 3. Open a terminal pointing to that folder.
 4. Run the command `docker-compose up`
 5. When the deployment is completed, open a Browser
-6. Point to the url `http://localhost:<dinamically-assigned-port>/swagger/index.html`
+6. Point to the url `http://localhost:55007/swagger/index.html`

-**TODO**: check the name assigned to the gateway container!!!!

-**Note**: to get the port where the container is exposed, you should [inspect](https://docs.docker.com/reference/cli/docker/inspect/) the `orderapigate` container.
-Another option is setting a static bind by editing the `docker-compose.override.yml` file under the section `orderapigate:ports`, and replace the value "8080" with "<port-of-your-choice>:8080".
-Please ensure that the port is available on your machine.
+**Note**: the port for the `orderapigate` service was hardcoded in the `docker-compose.override.yml` file to have it exposed in a more predicatable way.
+In case that port is already taken, please update the file accordingly chaging the entry under `orderapigate.ports` to a suitable value (ex.
+"57002:8080").

 ## Design Decisions for the Order API Service
 ### Communication Between Services
 The decision to use only API calls for service communication was made to simplify the overall architecture.
 This approach ensures that each service remains decoupled and can be developed, deployed, and scaled independently.
 To improve response times and reduce traffic, a layer of caching could be introduced at a later stage as a first improvement step.
 Caching frequently accessed data can significantly enhance performance and reduce the load on the underlying services.

 ## Stateless API Gateway
 The API gateway has been designed to be stateless to allow it to scale easily.
 By not storing any session data, the gateway can handle a large number of requests and distribute the load across multiple instances.
+It is the only service aware of the others, resulting in an architectural style that leans towards orchestration.
+While this service could become a single point of failure for the application, the scalability potential mentioned earlier should adequately mitigate this risk.

 ## Order Microservice
 ### Data Validation